tmaczukin/simple_backup/README.md

 this repository:

 1. There are two long-living branches: development and master.
 Master is always a "production" version.
-Development should always be in the "productino ready" state.
+Development should always be in the "production ready" state.
 2. There will be no release branches.
 3. All production versions are tagged and merged from master into development.